Contents

 The de minimis rule prevents intervention from the law when a particular matter is considered insignificant.
-The rule can be found in many parts of the law and is a useful tool when you want to make sure trivial matters or breaches won’t cause unnecessary trouble for you.
+The rule can be found in many areas of law and is a useful tool to ensure that trivial matters or minor breaches won’t cause unnecessary legal complications for you.

-In order to use the de minimis rule accurately, it’s important to understand the meaning of the term and how it can be applied throughout various areas of the law.
+In order to use the de minimis rule accurately, it’s important to understand the meaning of the term and how it can be applied across various legal contexts.
 Keep reading to find out more.

 What Is The Meaning Of De Minimis

-The word de minimis itself refers to something that is so unsubstantial or insignificant it should be disregarded.
-The term is derived from the Latin phrase de minimis non curat lex which translates to ‘the law does not care about the smallest matters’.
+The term de minimis refers to something so unsubstantial or insignificant that it should be disregarded.
+It is derived from the Latin phrase de minimis non curat lex, which translates as “the law does not care about the smallest matters”.

 What Is The De Minimis Rule?

-As the term indicates, de minimis means the law will not concern itself with matters that are of little consequence.
-The de minimis rule can be applied in multiple areas of law, such as contracts, taxes, criminal matters and copyright claims.
+Simply put, de minimis means that the law will not concern itself with matters of little consequence.
+This rule can be applied in numerous areas of law, such as contracts, taxes, criminal matters and copyright claims.
+For more details on how legal principles affect contractual obligations, you might find our comprehensive guide to contracts insightful.

-We often see the de minimis rule at work in tax law, where an individual whose yearly income is less than the minimum threshold amount is not required to pay income tax until they earn above the line.
+We often see the de minimis rule at work in tax law.
+For example, in 2025, if an individual’s annual income falls below the ATO’s prescribed threshold, they are not required to pay income tax until their earnings exceed that limit.

-Even when traveling, certain items only need to be declared at border security if an individual is carrying more than a certain amount of it.
-Anything less than the minimum amount can be regarded as de minimis (too minor to be concerned with the law).
+Even when travelling, certain items only need to be declared at border security if they exceed a specified limit.
+Anything less than this minimum amount is generally regarded as de minimis – too minor to warrant legal intervention.

-If something determined so miniscule in its relevance for the rule of law to apply, is likely to be considered a de minimis exception.
+If an incident is determined to be so minuscule in its relevance that the rule of law need not apply, it is likely to qualify as a de minimis exception.

 When Would I Add A De Minimis Provision In My Contract?